Understanding Israeli probate and Succession Law in Israel

 The default presumption of the inheritance law is stated in section number 1 of the inheritance, Succession Law, which is that a man’s estate passes on to his heirs upon his death.
 This includes his fiscal assets, real estate, copy rights etc.

 The law stipulates two ways to bequeath assets: by will or by law.
-If the deceased has left a will, the inheritance will be meted out accordingly to the heirs stipulated in the will.
+If the deceased has left a will in Israel, the inheritance will be meted out accordingly to the heirs stipulated in the will.
 If the deceased hasn’t left a will, the heirs will be those stipulated by law, according to the order of inheritance.
 These are:

 - The deceased’s spouse at the time of death (the only relation mentioned here who isn’t related to the deceased by blood; this may include a common law spouse),